moqimoqidea/tabby/website/docs/quick-start/installation/modal/index.md

 2. Create an ASGI proxy to tunnel requests from the Modal web endpoint to the local Tabby server.
 3. Specify that each container is allowed to handle up to 10 requests simultaneously.
 4. Keep idle containers for 2 minutes before spinning them down.
-5. Use Volume to store the "/data/ee" directory, which is used by Tabby to store its database.
+5. Use a Volume to efficiently manage the persistent storage of the "/data/ee" directory, crucial for housing Tabby's database.

 ```python
 app = App("tabby-server-" + MODEL_ID.split("/")[-1], image=image)